-If an alternative does not comply with all applicable legislation and regulations, then show that, based on an examination of current practice in the country or region in which the law or regulation applies, those applicable legal or regulatory requirements are systematically not enforced and that non-compliance with those requirements is widespread in the country.
-If this cannot be shown, then eliminate the alternative from further consideration;
+If an alternative does not comply with all applicable legislation and regulations, then show that, based on an examination of current practice in the country or region in which the law or regulation applies, those applicable legal or regulatory requirements are systematically not enforced and that noncompliance with those requirements is widespread in the country.
+If this cannot be shown, then eliminate the alternative from further consideration.

-The baseline scenario alternatives should clearly identify what share or volumes of potential CBM and CMM would be managed according to the different technology options, and what share or volumes of CBM/CMM would be used for which end-uses, where appropriate (including flaring if applicable).
+The baseline scenario alternatives should clearly identify what share or volumes of potential CBM, CMM and VAM would be managed according to the different technology options, and what share or volumes of CBM/CMM/VAM would be used for which end-uses, where appropriate (including flaring and catalytic oxidation if applicable).
 The baseline scenario alternatives should also identify whether the power used at the coalmine would be from the grid, from captive power, or a combination of the two.